vuetifyjs/eslint-plugin-vuetify/README.md

 # eslint-plugin-vuetify

+This package helps migrate between Vuetify major versions.
+It includes rules for **v2 → v3** and **v3 → v4** migrations.

-This package is for migrating from Vuetify v2 to v3, use [eslint-plugin-vuetify@vuetify-2](https://www.npmjs.com/package/eslint-plugin-vuetify/v/vuetify-2) for v1 to v2.
+Use [eslint-plugin-vuetify@vuetify-2](https://www.npmjs.com/package/eslint-plugin-vuetify/v/vuetify-2) for v1 to v2.

 <br>